COVID Vaccine Facts and Myths

 Myth: If you previously had COVID-19, you don't need to be vaccinated.

-Fact: The Centers for Disease Control says that people who have had the coronavirus should still be able to get the vaccine because we don't know how long any protection from or immunity to the virus will last.
+Fact: The CDC says that people who have had the coronavirus should still get the vaccine because we don't know how long any protection from or immunity to the virus will last.

 Learn More: Coronavirus Immunity